ShunSakurai/check_forbidden/README.md

 - When many false positives are found for 1 term, consider dividing the CSV file

 ### Things to do when searching takes too long time
-- Consider using Exclude 100%/101% matches options
+- Consider using Exclude 100%/101% matches or Exclude Locked options
 - Consider creating a view for multiple documents (files)

 ## Features to come
 ### Working on
 - Save term lists and their paths as favorites
 - Make the program window re-sizable
-- Create a tk pane for displaying and filtering the result
-- Specify the range of segment IDs to search
+- Make the HTML table sortable
 - Exclude memoQ tags `{1}`, which is `<x id="1" />` in mqxliff file
+- Suppress printing on Command Prompt for more speed

 ### Maybe later
 - Add settings to specify CSV delimiters